Managing Private Forks of Public Repositories

 If histories have diverged significantly:

-# Create a backup branch
+# Create a backup branchgit branch backup-main main

-# Reset to upstream
+# Reset to upstreamgit reset --hard upstream/main

-# Cherry-pick essential changes
+# Cherry-pick essential changesgit cherry-pick backup-main~5..backup-main

 Enterprise Workflow Integration